 For the filling:

-100g ground nuts (any kind or a mix, as long as you don’t have an allergy to nuts!)
+Nuts coarsely grounded (walnuts or a mix, as long as you don’t have an allergy to nuts!)

-Mulled wine spices: ground cinnamon, clove, aniseed
+Mulled wine spices: ground cinnamon, clove, aniseed, nutmeg, ginger.

-For the sirup:
+For the syrup:

-How you make the apple cake:
+How to make the apple cake:

 Remove the core and pips with an apple corer.
 Use the mix of nuts, sugar, spices and raisins (or any substitutes) to fill the space thus created.